jamiemcg/moodle-collaborative-annotation/README.md

 ##Work in Progress!
 -----

-The annotation module allows students and teachers to collaboratively annotate text documents, source code and images.
+The annotation module allows students and teachers to collaboratively annotate text documents, source code and images

 ####Contents
  - [Installation](#installation)